Skip to content

 Rate Limiting

 Flyimg includes a built-in rate limiting feature to protect your image processing service from abuse and excessive usage.
-Rate limiting can be configured to control the number of transformation requests per minute, hour, or day based on client IP addresses.
+You configure one or more custom intervals: each limit has a value, unit (minute, hour, day, or month), and requests (max requests in that window).
+Rate limiting is applied per client IP address.

 Important: Rate limiting only applies to new image transformations - requests that require actual image processing.
 Requests for already generated/cached images are not rate limited, allowing fast serving of cached content without consuming rate limit quota.